- Home

 Static stretching involves sitting, standing, or lying in a position that allows certain muscles or muscle groups to remain extended to their greatest length for a period of time – usually 15-30 seconds.

 Warmer muscles tend to be more elastic, meaning that you’ll be able to get a deeper stretch while minimising your risk of injury.
-Five to ten minutes of moderate cardiovascular activity, such as walking, cycling, or light jogging will be enough to increase blood flow to your muscles and generate heat.
+Five to ten minutes of moderate cardiovascular activity, such as walking, cycling, or light jogging, will be enough to increase blood flow to muscles and generate heat.

 Once your muscles are warm, calf stretches, glute bridges, and standing quad stretches are examples of static stretches that can help to loosen you up.
-You can find out how to do these and more by using this helpful guide from WebMD.
+You can find out how to do these stretches and more by using this helpful guide from WebMD.
 Alternatively, have a watch of the video below.

 Dynamic stretches